apache/horaedb-docs/docs/src/en/design/shared_nothing.md

 cluster.

 This article does not elaborate on the pros and cons of the Shared-Nothing architecture.
-Instead, it mainly shares how CeresDB's cluster solution achieves the Shared-Nothing effect (i.e. how to ensure the **correctness of the cluster topology**) in the case of computing and storage separation.
+Instead, it mainly shares how CeresDB's cluster solution implements it (i.e. how to ensure the **correctness of the cluster topology**) in the case of computing and storage separation.

 ## Data partitioning

-To achieve the effect of Shared Nothing, it is necessary to logically and physically partition the data on the shared storage layer.
-The basic function of Shard was introduced in the previous cluster introduction [article](./clustering.md#shard).
+To implement the Shared-Nothing architecture, it is necessary to partition the data logically and physically on the shared storage layer.
+The basic function of `Shard` was introduced in the previous cluster introduction [article](./clustering.md#shard).
 As the basic scheduling unit of the cluster, it is also the basic partition unit of data distribution.
 Different Shards correspond to isolated data in the storage layer: